Submissions for Atlas Poetica : A Journal of World Tanka will open 15 November 2014. Please do not send submissions before then.

-Atlas Poetica cannot guarantee that we will review unsolicited books sent for review; we may choose to review such an unsolicited book or not.
-All books received, solicited or unsolicited, will not be returned, whether reviewed or not.
+Atlas Poetica cannot guarantee that we will review unsolicited books; we may choose to review such an unsolicited book or not.
+All books received, solicited or unsolicited, will not be returned whether reviewed or not.
 We publish “Book Notes” and announcements on a space available basis.
 (Haiku-only announcements will not be published.)
-If you wish to submit a fully written Book Note (200 words maximum), we will consider publishing it; no guarantees.
+If you wish to submit a fully written Book Note (300 words maximum), we will consider publishing it; no guarantees.
 No biographical entry is published with a Book Note.
-For both book reviews and notes/announcements, those which have some relevance to the scope of Atlas Poetica, i.e., tanka poetry of place or international tanka, will receive priority.
+For both book reviews and notes/announcements, those which have some relevance to the scope of Atlas Poetica will receive priority.
 Book notes and announcements do not need to be translated into English.

 ARTICLES AND ESSAYS

-Atlas Poetica is interested in serious articles and essays of interest to our target audience, which is to say, readers of tanka poetry of place around the world.
+Atlas Poetica is interested in serious articles and essays of interest to our target audience, which is to say, readers of tanka poetry around the world.
 Any length is acceptable with a target range of 500–5000 words.
-We are sensitive to copyright infringement, so be certain that you have and provide any necessary permissions for works quoted in an article or essay, or that your use constitues ‘fair use’ as defined by the copyright laws of the United States of America.
+We are sensitive to copyright infringement, so be certain that you provide any necessary permissions for works quoted in an article or essay, or that your use constitues ‘fair use’ as defined by the copyright laws of the United States of America.
 Please see the U.S. COPYRIGHT OFFICE Information Circulars and Factsheets webpage for more information on copyright.
 We may solicit articles and essays, but we are also glad to receive them after queries or even over the transom.

 The criteria for publication of articles and essays are that the topic be of interest to our readers, that the author(s) have something fresh to say, and that the article or essay be well written.
 We are interested in items aimed at anyone from amateurs and casual readers up to literary critics and PhD candidates.
 We particularly welcome articles which provide information about tanka traditions around the world.
 Articles can be written in any language and need not be translated into English.
 However, Atlas Poetica has a limited range of languages which we can read and translate, so this will necessarily effect our ability to make informed decisions about articles in languages other than English.
 Please inquire before submitting an article without an English translation.

-We do NOT exclude good articles simply because they propose an idea with which we do not agree.
-We do NOT exclude good articles simply because the author is someone not in favor with us, with readers, or with the tanka community in general.
-We do NOT publish inferior articles on the basis of their agreement with our various positions on relevant matters, and we do NOT publish articles simply because they are by well-known names.
+We do not exclude good articles simply because they propose an idea with which we do not agree.
+We do not publish inferior articles on the basis of their agreement with our various positions on relevant matters, and we do not publish articles simply because they are by well-known names.
 In short, the publication of articles and essays is decided according to our editorial criteria.
-Concomitantly, publication of any article or essay in Atlas Poetica cannot reasonably, and should not be, taken as Atlas Poetica’s or Keibooks’ endorsement of the propositions and ideas contained therein.
-We publish, as we are able, multiple viewpoints on tanka questions and issues.
+Concomitantly, publication of any article or essay in Atlas Poetica cannot, and should not be, taken as Atlas Poetica’s or Keibooks’ endorsement of the propositions and ideas contained therein.
+We publish, as we are able, multiple viewpoints.